ibm-cloud-docs/appid/app-to-app.md

 ## Obtaining an access token
 {: #obtain-token}

-After your app is registered with App ID and you have obtained your credentials, you can make a request to the App ID authorization server to get an Access Token.
+After your app is registered with {{site.data.keyword.appid_short_notm}} and you have obtained your credentials, you can make a request to the {{site.data.keyword.appid_short_notm}} authorization server to get an Access Token.

 1. Make an HTTP POST request to the `/management/{tenantId}/token` endpoint.
 The authorization for the request is `Basic auth` with the client ID and secret being used as the username and password which are base 64 encoded.